-The first published account of the apparition came more than 100 years later, in 1648, by the Oratorian priest, Miguel Sánchez.
-Sánchez's account was responsible for the popularization and spread of the devotion among the criollos of Mexico City - that is, among those people of European stock who had been born in the New World.
+The first published account of the apparition came more than 100 years later, in 1648, by the Oratorian priest, Miguel Sánchez, Sánchez's account was responsible for the popularization and spread of the devotion among the criollos of Mexico City - that is, among those people of European stock who had been born in the New World.
 Though the only difference between criollos and Spaniards from Europe (from the Iberian Peninsula) was their place of birth, the criollos saw themselves as marginalized.
 Disdained by the Spaniards of New Spain (the Spanish colonies of the New World), excluded from the topmost positions of local government, and suppressed by what they regarded as second-class citizenship, they reacted by developing a strong sense of group and regional identity.
 Thus, Sanchez's book was not only a devotional treatise but a complex celebration of criollismo that used the vision of the Virgin of Guadalupe as proof of special divine favor toward the criollos - the Virgin Mary had revealed herself to the criollos, even if through the agency of a lowly Náhuatl Indian.
-The devotion soon spread throughout New Spain.
+But of course, the image on Juan Diego's cloak was of a dark-skinned virgin, so the Native Americans (and those of mixed blood) also viewed the apparition as meant for them.
+The devotion quickly spread throughout New Spain.
 It reached Europe through the efforts of Pedro de Gálvez, a former visitador in New Spain and a member of the Council of the Indies, who in 1662 subsidized publication of Mateo de la Cruz's version of the apparition story.

 The first political use of the Virgin of Guadalupe as a national symbol was during the Mexican War of Independence (1810), when the Virgin appeared on the banners of the military general Miguel Hidalgo, while his troops proclaimed long life to her and death to the Spaniards.
 Thus, the long-standing rivalry between the Virgin of Guadalupe (La Criolla) and the Virgin of Remedios (La Conquistadora) became clearly marked along nationalistic and political lines.
 It is not surprising, therefore, that, after independence was attained, the Virgin of Guadalupe emerged as the preeminent national religious symbol of Mexico.
-As the famous writer-philosopher Octavio Paz once observed, "The Mexican people, after more than two centuries of experiments and defeats, have faith only in the Virgin of Guadalupe and the National Lottery."
+As the famous writer-philosopher Octavio Paz once observed, "The Mexican people, after more than two centuries of experiments and defeats, have faith only in the Virgin of Guadalupe and the National Lotterv."
 The narration of the Virgin of Guadalupe is sometimes called the "fifth gospel."
 It has been one of the most important evangelizers in the history of the Americas.